 The City of Grand Rapids has completed the Progress Report

-for its fourth year under the FY2011-FY2015 Sustainability Plan, which
+for its fifth year under the FY2011-FY2015 Sustainability Plan, which

-Reports from staff following our fourth year of the
+Reports from staff following our fifth year of the

 Sustainability Plan continue to show good results.
 Throughout the years targets